 All ERP data sources are subject to non-sampling error.
 Non-sampling error can arise from inaccuracies in collecting, recording and processing the data.
-In the case of Census and Post Enumeration Survey (PES) data every effort is made to minimise reporting error by the careful design of questionnaires, intensive training and supervision of interviewers, and efficient data processing procedures.
+In the case of Census and Post Enumeration Survey data, every effort is made to minimise reporting error by the careful design of questionnaires, intensive training and supervision of interviewers, and efficient data processing procedures.
 The ABS does not have control over any non-sampling error associated with births, deaths and migration data.
-For more information see the Demography Working Paper 1998/2 - Quarterly birth and death estimates, 1998 (Cat. no. 3114.0) and Australian Demographic Statistics (Cat. no. 3101.0).
+For more information see the Demography working paper 1998/2 - quarterly birth and death estimates, 1998 (ABS 1999) and Australian demographic statistics (ABS 2013).

-Non-Indigenous estimates are available for census years only.
+Indigenous and non-Indigenous population estimates are available for Census years only.
 In the intervening years, Indigenous population figures are derived from assumptions about past and future levels of fertility, mortality and migration.
-In the absence of non-Indigenous population figures for these years, it is possible to derive denominators for calculating non-Indigenous rates by subtracting the Indigenous population from the total population.
-Such figures have a degree of uncertainty and should be used with caution, particularly as the time from the base year of the projection series increases
+In the absence of non-Indigenous population figures for these years, it is possible to derive denominators for calculating non-Indigenous rates by subtracting the Indigenous population estimates/projections from the total population.
+In the present table, non-Indigenous population estimates have been derived by subtracting the 2011 Census-based Indigenous population estimates/projections from the 2011 Census-based total persons ERP.
+Such figures have a degree of uncertainty and should be used with caution, particularly as the time from the base year of the projection series increases.

-Non-Indigenous data from the Deaths and Births collection do not include death registrations with a 'not stated' Indigenous status.
+Non-Indigenous data from the Deaths collection do not include death registrations with a 'not stated' Indigenous status.